 The Heel Spur itself is not thought to be painful.
 Patients who experience pain with Plantar Fasciitis are suffering from inflammation and irritation of the plantar fascia.
 This the primary cause of pain and not the Heel Spur.

 Heel Spurs form in some patients who have plantar fasciitis, and tend to occur in patients who have had the problem for a prolonged period of time.
 While about 70 % of patients with plantar fasciitis have a heel spur, X-rays also show about 50 % of patients with no symptoms of plantar fasciitis also have a heel spur.

 Treatment of Heel Spurs is the same as treatment of plantar fasciitis.

 To arrive at an accurate diagnosis, our foot and ankle Chartered Physiotherapists will obtain your medical history and examine your foot.
-Throughout this process the physio will rule out all the possible causes for your heel pain other than plantar fasciitis.
+Throughout this process the highly skilled Physiotherapist will rule out all the possible causes for your heel pain other than plantar fasciitis.